 Toxic chemicals, such as those used for boiler treatment shall not be introduced into this system.

-When the system requires water for space heating at temperatures higher than required for domestic water purposes, a tempering valve must be installed.
+When the system requires water for space heating at temperatures higher than required for domestic water purposes, a mixing valve must be installed.
 Please refer to Figure 2 for suggested piping arrangement.
-The water supply pressure should not exceed 80 psi.
-If this occurs, a pressure reducing valve with a bypass should be installed in the cold water inlet line.
-This should be placed on the supply to the entire house in order to maintain equal hot and cold water pressures.